SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ..
 TODO: research and write up the story for @weak

-:newTerm:`Properties` are a way to associate multiple values with a particular class, structure or enumeration.
+:newTerm:`Properties` are a way to associate values with a particular class, structure or enumeration.
 They take one of two forms: